metpetdb/interface_v2/README.md

 Virtualenv is probably what you want to use during development.
 What problem does virtualenv solve?
 If you want to use Python for other projects besides Flask-based web applications. it is very likely that you will be working with different versions of Python itself, or different versions of Python libraries.
 Quite often, libraries break backwards compatibility, and it’s unlikely that any serious application will have zero dependencies.
 So we create virtual environment to keep different project environments isolated if two or more of your projects have conflicting dependencies.

-**Python comes with the ubuntu 14.04, so there is no need to install python if you are using the newest ubuntu.**
+**Python comes with the ubuntu 14.04, so there is no need to install python if you are using the latest ubuntu.**

 If Python 2.7 is not installed, install it